Continuing Student Awards

-- Grants will be awarded to two students in the French Teachable Subject Area who will be entering their EDUC 500-level courses in the upcoming Summer/Fall term.
+- Grants are available for up to two students in the French Teachable Subject Area who will be entering their EDUC 500-level courses in the upcoming Summer/Fall term.
 Applicants must apply to be considered

 - Candidates will be selected on the basis of academic merit, and must have availability over spring and/or summer to engage in competency activities

-- Improvement activities must take place between May 1 to August 31
+- Proficiency improvement activities must take place between May 1 to August 31

-- Grant will cover up to $1500 based on the total cost of proposed activities from application, which should be reflected in application and on final receipts.
-Applicants will be reimbursed for approved expenses upon completion of their proposed plan: original receipts must be presented
+- Grant will cover a maximum of $1,500 (based on the total cost of activities proposed in application).
+Applicants will be reimbursed for approved expenses upon completion of their proposed plan (original receipts must be presented)

 - Applications must include: